nikcleju/ESDM_Course/Lectures/03_ESDM_DiscreteDynamics.md

 How to describe what a component does?

-- Continuous dynamics
+- Continuous dynamics (previous lecture)
-- Discrete dynamics
+- Discrete dynamics (from now on)

+Ancient philosophy debate: Heraclitus (continuous) vs Parmenides (discrete)

 ### Discrete dynamics